T30 Journal โ Privacy Policy

 2.5 Subscription and Purchase Data

-If you subscribe to T30 Premium, Apple processes the transaction through StoreKit.
-We receive a confirmation of your subscription status (active or expired) but do not receive or store your payment method, billing address, or financial account details.
-Apple’s terms govern the licensed app and purchases; see Apple’s Privacy Policy and Apple’s Standard End User License Agreement (EULA) for licensed applications.
+If you subscribe to T30 Premium in the iOS app, Apple processes the transaction through StoreKit.
+If you subscribe on the web, Stripe processes the checkout, 7-day trial eligibility, recurring billing, cancellations, and billing portal.
+We receive confirmation of your subscription status, product, platform, trial state, and expiration date, but we do not receive or store your full payment card details.
+Apple’s terms govern licensed app purchases; see Apple’s Privacy Policy and Apple’s Standard End User License Agreement (EULA) for licensed applications.
+Stripe’s services are governed by Stripe’s Privacy Policy.

 2.6 Device Permissions